Okapi-san/ChIP-Pipeline/README.md

 ## Main Objective

-The main objective of the Pipeline is to automate the process of data-gathering and data-analysis: The user should be able to insert data into the Pipeline while specify the analysis methods, and then receive a detailed evaluation on the input files' metadata (Number of experiments, quality control, spread of reads/coverage..) and an analysis based on the methods specified during the setup.
+The main objective of the Pipeline is to automate the process of data-gathering and data-analysis: The user should be able to insert data into the Pipeline while specifying the analysis methods, and then receive a detailed evaluation on the input files' metadata (Number of experiments, quality control, spread of reads/coverage...) and an analysis based on the methods specified during the setup.
 For now, analysis functions of the Pipeline will focus on identifying factors possibly interacting with G4-quadruplexes and clustering these factors by similiar region targeting.

 ## Prerequisites & Install